alphauslabs/oops/README.md

 PR's are welcome!
 - [ ] Parsing and assertions for response JSON payloads
 - [ ] Labels/tags for filtering what tests to run
-- [ ] Support for other scripting engines other than `bash/sh`, i.e. Jinja
+- [x] Support for other scripting engines other than `bash/sh`, i.e. Python
 - [ ] Store reports to some storage, i.e. S3, GCS, etc.
 - [ ] Support for AKS + Service Bus
 - [ ] Possibility of running as a service?